Plastic Cloud extension

 assets and don't need merge operations.
 Developers can also checkin directly and merge on Plastic Cloud if

 How do I upload my data to Plastic Cloud?

-You just need to push your data from your local Plastic SCM server (or your team on premise server) to Plastic Cloud.
+You need to push your data from your local Plastic SCM server (or your team on-premises server) to Plastic

-Can I checkin and merge in Plastic Cloud?
+Can I checkin and merge with Plastic Cloud extension?

 Some remarks for developers:

-- However, pushing and pulling branches, while it's certainly also affected by network latency, is something you don't do as frequently.
+you don't do as frequently.
 This means that the impact of having a distant server is slower.
-This is the DVCS style of working: many local checkins and then just a push, the same thing that many developers use to do with Git/GitHub.
+This is the DVCS

 Can I lock files if I use Plastic Gluon to access Plastic Cloud?